chengengliu/Guttman-Analysis-System-MasterProject/model/guttman_analysis/README.md

 Special notice:

-    The function clean_input(original_data) must be used, if Yi Wang's package gives me the inputs with both columns name and rows name.
-This is to be confirmed, whether he or I should make the data format conherent.
+    The function clean_input(original_data) must be used, since Yi Wang's package gives me the inputs with both columns name and rows name.
+    However, every function that relates with 'Sorting', is not useful anymore.
+In Yi Want's excel module, he has sorted the data from easy questions to hard questions and from high competency student to low competency student.

 1. To get the correlation, for either the student or the items/criteria: